Gold Cross (Philippines): Requirements

-The Gold Cross Medal (GCM) is a decoration of the Armed Forces of the Philippines which recognizes gallantry in action.
-It is the third highest military award of the Philippines for heroism.
-It is awarded by the Chief of Staff of the Armed Forces of the Philippines, or other senior commanders, to members of the Armed Forces of the Philippines for gallantry in action not warranting the award of the Distinguished Conduct Star.
+It is the third highest military award of the Philippines for heroism, higher only to the Distinguished Aviation Cross (of the Philippine Air Force), and the Distinguished Navy Cross (of the Philippine Navy).

+It is awarded by the Chief of Staff of the Armed Forces of the Philippines or other senior commanders, to members of the AFP for "singular personal acts of gallantry in action not warranting the award of the Distinguished Conduct Star" (the second highest military award in the AFP for heroism).